ekuiter/variED/README.md

 [D3.js](https://d3js.org/) libraries to provide a user interface for feature modeling.

-The client-server interface is described in [API.md](API.md).
+The client-server interface is described in [API.md](API.md) (although somewhat outdated).

-The Clojure kernel has [documentation](https://s3.eu-central-1.amazonaws.com/de.ovgu.spldev.varied/kernel-documentation/index.html) available.
+For the Clojure kernel, [documentation](https://s3.eu-central-1.amazonaws.com/de.ovgu.spldev.varied/kernel-documentation/index.html) is available.

 Parts of the server code are reused in the client (`common` package) by transpiling them to JavaScript.
 Because of this, classes in the `common` package